 Building the kiln within a dedicated religious and academic environment also gives Bresnahan the opportunity to offer apprenticeships and promote community outreach.
 His detailed research into using local seeds and hulls as glazing materials supports the idea of ecological conservation and diminishes the dependence on industrial chemicals.

-He creates both traditional and nontraditional forms–covered jars, bowls, pitchers, ewers, urns, platters, vases, and teapots–all splendidly designed and enhanced by the wood ash deposited during the firing.
-This marriage of art and technique, the result of long training in making and firing, has led Bresnahan to develop an intimate appreciation for natural colors and textures.
+He creates both traditional and nontraditional forms–jars, bowls, pitchers, platters, vases, and teapots–all splendidly designed and enhanced by the wood ash deposited during the firing.
+This marriage of art and technique, the result of his extensive training, has led Bresnahan to develop an intimate appreciation for natural colors and textures.

 His art clearly falls within the rich tradition of American pottery, for his style is at once simple and profound.
 Like another Saint John's artist, the renowned novelist J. F. Powers, whose clear prose belies the effort that went into its making, Bresnahan creates pots that are deceptively natural and unpretentious but with a discernible air of great accomplishment.

 Such leaders stand out above the rest and can be identified by their unique vision, singular knowledge, or stylistic influence.
 Bresnahan's 87-foot-long, wood-burning kiln is the largest in America and its 37-foot-long, backpressure tunnel is widely acknowledged as the first of its design.
-Potters from near and far participate in his firings, which become community events.
+Potters from near and far participate in his firings and community events.